Chapter 9: Inside the Wall

 “But dad, how do I get him in then?
 I just wanted to get him a treat and he’s too stupid to know that.”
 I was certain I was right and my father was wrong.

 He shook his head even as he spoke, “No sweetheart.
 Your pony is simply following his instincts to fear the darkness.
 The best way is to treat him with patience and calmness.”
 My father moved back next to the pony and spoke quietly to him and rubbed his neck.
-The pony went from mad and upset to still, and then his ears pricked forward and he walked in right next to my father even as I stood there watching in shock.
+The pony went from standing with his legs splayed out in a guarded position to letting out a deep breath and relaxing his knee a bit.
+His ears pricked forward and he walked in right next to my father even as I stood there watching in shock.

 The memory faded and I was still sitting on the calm black horse.
 Someone had done a good job training him and had put a lot of love and patience into his training.
 I looked over at Kevin and I could see he had jumped off and was handing his reins over to a different pale person with that same white hair.
 It was like all these people in the dark had lost the pigment in their skin.
 A different person was standing in front of my horse, “I’ll take it from you if you would like to get off.”